 Today, more and more people are adjusting the way they eat not to improve the health of their bodies, but to improve the health of the planet.
 Sometimes called the “low-carbon diet,” this approach involves cutting down on meat and dairy, as well as eating locally and seasonally and reducing packaging and food waste.
 Experts say these actions can lower our personal carbon footprint and, collectively, slow the speed of climate change.
 In his 2019 book We Are The Weather: Saving The Planet Begins At Breakfast, Jonathan Safran Foer argues that eating a plant-based diet is “one of the four highest-impact things an individual can do to tackle climate change.”
 The three others are avoiding air travel, not owning a car, and having fewer children; so diet may be the simplest adjustment an individual can make.

 But why, exactly, does eating meat harm the environment?
-As the New York Times explains, there are four major reasons: when forests are cleared for livestock, carbon is released into the atmosphere; cows, sheep, and goats release methane as they digest their food; animal manure also releases methane; and fossil fuels are used to transport food, operate machinery, and create fertilizer.
+As the New York Times explains, there are four major reasons: when forests are cleared for livestock, carbon is released into the atmosphere; cows, sheep, and goats release methane as they digest their food; animal manure also releases methane; and fossil fuels are used to transport food, operate machinery, and create fertiliser.
 According to the Food and Agriculture Organization of the United Nations, livestock accounts for 14.5% of the world’s greenhouse gasses each year — roughly equal to the emissions caused by trains, planes, cars, and ships.
 A 2019 study published in Science found that we get 18% of our calories and 37% of our protein from animal products, but livestock takes up 83% of our farmland and generates almost 60% of food emissions.
 Beef is responsible for far more greenhouse gases than other animal products, followed by lamb, farmed crustaceans, cheese, and pork.
 Fish, poultry, and eggs have a lesser impact, but still way more than vegan fare, such as tofu and nuts.

 “Right now, everyone is where they are on the spectrum [of animal product consumption], and it’s about moving towards reducing that consumption,” she says.
 “If 90% of people begin eating more vegan meals, that would have a much bigger impact than a small number of people becoming fully vegan.”
 She adds that reducing your meat consumption is better for the planet than switching from beef to chicken: “Instead of replacing one meat with another but still eating meat every single day, only eating meat two or three times a week will have a bigger impact.”

 Some millennials and Gen Z, however, are ditching meat altogether, for the sake of the planet.
 Natasha Jokic, 23, went vegetarian in 2015, after learning about the environmental impact.
 “I used to be one of those people who would be like, ‘But bacon!
 How could you ever give up meat?’” she says.
-“Then in college, I was studying political science and hearing more and more about environmental degradation, and I started realizing there’s no real way to justify eating meat.”
+“Then in college, I was studying political science and hearing more and more about environmental degradation, and I started realising there’s no real way to justify eating meat.”
 At first, she began reducing her meat intake without eliminating it entirely, but then had a revelation over a pork burrito.
-“I realized, I no longer enjoy this, I no longer think it’s right.
+“I realised, I no longer enjoy this, I no longer think it’s right.
 And then I stopped.”

 Likewise, Dena Ogden, 36, who lives in a small town in Washington, decided to stop buying and eating beef — unless there’s a burger at a friend’s BBQ.
 “There’s an old quote along the lines of, No one can do everything, but everyone can do something, and my spouse and I both just felt like this is one way we can contribute and reduce our footprint,” she explains.
 The change has been a relatively easy one: swapping beef burgers for vegetarian patties and using turkey sausage instead of beef, for example.
 “I can’t say that I consciously miss red meat, although I imagine at some point I’ll make an effort to find substitutes for my favourite comfort foods, like French dip sandwiches,” Ogden says.